Services and products are different. As a result, service marketing requires a different approach than the marketing of products.

 Services Are Intangible

-A product has physical characteristics, such as shape, weight, color, texture, etc. Products are tangible.
-For instance, a car, a washing machine, a computer, a widescreen TV, a pair of jeans, etc., are all examples of tangible objects.
-In simple terms, you can touch and feel a product.
+A product is tangible – it has physical characteristics, such as shape, weight, color, texture, etc. For instance, a car, a washing machine, a computer, a widescreen TV, a pair of jeans, etc., are all examples of tangible objects.

 A product provides benefits to the user because of what it does, the functions it performs.